Friday, May 9, 2025

 These three techniques – finger picking, volume swells, and tremolo bar – taken individually are fairly commonly used by many guitarists.

-But what sets Jeff Beck’s style apart from the rest is that he uses these three techniques in simultaneously in “combination” with each other.
+But what set Jeff Beck’s style apart from the rest is that he used these three techniques simultaneously in “combination” with each other.

 Each of these three techniques can take years to master, and most of us have used one or more of them in our own playing.

 However, the trick is to use all of these techniques at the same time, in conjunction with each other.
-Try it sometime and you will quickly see what an amazing feat it is every time Jeff Beck picks up the guitar – and what truly makes this legend a standout among legends!
+Try it sometime and you will quickly see what an amazing feat it was every time Jeff Beck picked up the guitar – and what truly makes this legend a standout among legends!